sassoftware/python-swat/doc/source/api.rst

 :class:`CASResponse` objects are primarily used internally, but they can be used in more advanced workflows.
-They are never instantiated directly, they will always be created by the :class:`CAS` connection object and retured by an iterator.
+They are never instantiated directly, they will always be created by the :class:`CAS` connection object and returned by an iterator.

 Constructor